Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: EXPERIMENTS AND RESULTS

 Following the adversarial phase, we proceed to spectral fine-tuning.
 An SPN is instantiated, and we resume training from the best checkpoint.
 The discriminator -- except for its feature extraction layers -- and the adversarial losses are disabled, and the FeatBlocks are frozen.
 The loss function used is the MR-STFT loss, including mode seeking regularization where applicable.

 Prior experiments indicated that the sudden addition of a just-initialized SPN could degrade the model.
 Because the SPN cannot initially predict correct states, the model tends to remove modulation effects entirely, as this is the easiest way to minimize the MR-STFT loss.
 Therefore, we investigate the addition of an intermediary phase to pre-train the SPN.
 In this phase, resuming from the adversarial stage, the SPN is introduced while all other model parameters are frozen.
-The SPN is then trained for 50k iterations.
+The SPN is then trained for 50,000 iterations.
 At the end of this stage, we select the checkpoint with the lowest validation MR-STFT loss and unfreeze the generator parameters (keeping FeatBlocks frozen).
-We compare the results with and without this SPN pre-training step, obtained after 400k fine-tuning iterations in total.
+We compare the results with and without this SPN pre-training step, obtained after 400,000 fine-tuning iterations in total.

-Figure \ref{fig:jaes_spec} shows output spectrograms ordered by spectral loss, generated using the chirp-train signal and models obtained during the fine-tuning phase, not necessarily chosen at their checkpoint minimizing the loss.
-While they depict a large improvement in quality in many cases, they illustrate the difficulty of training a time-varying effect and evaluating it objectively.
+Fig. \ref{fig:jaes_spec} displays output spectrograms generated using the chirp-train signal, ordered by spectral loss.
+The models used were taken from the fine-tuning phase, not exclusively from checkpoints that minimized loss.
+While these results demonstrate significant improvements in quality in many cases, they also highlight the difficulty of training and objectively evaluating time-varying effects.
 The quality of the phasing effect appears very similar between Fig. \ref{fig:jaes_spec_01} and \ref{fig:jaes_spec_10}; however, due to a difference in initial phase, the MR-STFT error of the latter is substantially higher than that of the unmodulated signal shown in Fig. \ref{fig:jaes_spec_06}.
 Even a slight LFO phase shift strongly penalizes the spectral error (Fig. \ref{fig:jaes_spec_08}).
+The same observation applies to the Fast-LFO examples; although the modulation quality appears visually decent, the MR-STFT error fluctuates considerably across the outputs in Fig. \ref{fig:jaes_spec_14}, \ref{fig:jaes_spec_15}, \ref{fig:jaes_spec_16} and \ref{fig:jaes_spec_17}.
+To better compare the results to the ground truth, we selected the outputs in Fig. \ref{fig:jaes_spec_01} and \ref{fig:jaes_spec_14} which minimize the MR-STFT error, thus favoring a proper alignment, and produced the difference between the output and reference spectrograms, displayed in Fig. \ref{fig:diff}.
+The notch bands (i.e. narrow attenuation bands characteristic of a phaser effect \cite{kiiskiTimeVariantGrayBoxModeling2016}), especially the higher-order ones, are under-attenuating, both in Fig. \ref{fig:diff_slow} and \ref{fig:diff_fast}.
+A slight misalignment can also be observed in Fig. \ref{fig:diff_fast}.